GaloisInc/crucible/crux-mir/example/README.md

 In this example, we have hidden a failing corner case that triggers `panic!`.
 A regular `proptest` which uses random inputs will most likely not discover this case, so running `cargo test` will pass.

 However, when we write a symbolic test with `x` being a `u32::symbolic` variable, `crux-mir` will discover the edge case.
-Note that in this case we are defining a `crux_tes` module.
-This is suitable when we expect having more than one symbolic test, or when we need additional test functions:
+Note that in this case we are defining a `crux_test` module.
+This is suitable when we expect having more than one symbolic test, or when we need to define helper functions:

 ```Rust
 #[cfg(crux)]